 Don’t drive until your doctor says it’s OK.
-And never drive if you are taking narcotic pain medication.
+And never drive if you are taking opioid pain medication.

 Follow your doctor’s instructions regarding care for your dressing, splint, or cast.
 A supportive dressing, splint, or cast may be applied after surgery to protect your ankle as it heals.